What are the ChatGPT free and paid versions?

 Feature comparison: ChatGPT Free vs ChatGPT Plus

 The core difference between the free and paid versions of ChatGPT lies in the number of available features and their usage limits.
-The paid ChatGPT version comes with more AI models, video generation, advanced voice mode, and priority access with extended messaging limits.
-Meanwhile, with the Free version of this multimodal AI, you still get the flagship GPT-5 model along with file uploads, data analysis, and image generation.
+The paid ChatGPT version comes with more AI models, Codex agent, voice with video, custom GPTs, and early access to new features, along with extended messaging and upload limits.
+Meanwhile, with the Free version of this multimodal AI, you still get the flagship GPT-5.3 model along with file uploads, data analysis, and image generation.

 Here’s the in-depth breakdown of the ChatGPT paid and free version features.

-Both ChatGPT Free and Plus plan users have access to the flagship GPT-5 model, along with its GPT-5 Thinking and GPT-5 Thinking mini versions.
-The Plus plan also lets you choose between GPT-5 Fast and Thinking, while the Free version does that automatically unless you select the Think longer option from the input bar menu.
+Both ChatGPT Free and Plus plan users have access to the flagship GPT-5.3 model, along with its GPT-5.4 Thinking version.
+The Plus plan also lets you choose between GPT-5.3 Instant and GPT-5.4 Thinking (Standard or Extended) for every chat, while the Free version requires selecting the Thinking option from the input bar menu for each message.

 However, there’s a big difference between the free and paid ChatGPT versions regarding usage limitations.
-Free users can send 10 messages every 5 hours, after which you’re switched to GPT-5 mini.
-Allegedly, you also get only one GPT-5 Thinking message per day, but when I asked to use this mode specifically five times in a row, I got a well-thought-out answer each time.
+Free users can send 10 messages every 5 hours, after which you’re switched to GPT-5.3 mini.
+Allegedly, you also get only one GPT-5.4 Thinking message per day, but when I asked to use this mode specifically five times in a row, I got a well-thought-out answer each time.

-In contrast, the Plus plan comes with 160 GPT-5 messages per 3 hours and 3,000 GPT-5 Thinking messages per week.
+In contrast, the Plus plan comes with 160 GPT-5.3 messages per 3 hours and 3,000 GPT-5.4 Thinking messages per week.
 However, be aware that limits are subject to change.

-When generating images straight from the chat, I didn’t notice any difference in creation speed, but it probably takes more than a few to hit the Free version limit.
-After moving to Sora, the speed remained the same, but I got a 5-image-per-day ceiling.
+When generating images straight from the chat, I didn’t notice any difference in quality or creation speed, but the Free version has a 5-image-per-day limit.
+After moving to Sora 1, the speed remained similar, but I was unable to reach any quota.

-Unfortunately, ChatGPT Free users can’t generate videos, while the Plus version offers 480p and 10 seconds or 720p and five seconds.
-It took less than a minute, but the result from the “70s sci-fi style rocket passing by Mars” prompt was unflattering, to say the least.
+Free Sora 1 users get to create 320p videos of up to 20 seconds, while the Plus version offers 480p and 10 seconds or 720p and five seconds.
+Back in 2025, the result from the “70s sci-fi style rocket passing by Mars” prompt was unflattering, to say the least.

-While ChatGPT is trained mainly on English data, it can communicate in 58 languages you can choose from your Settings.
+While ChatGPT is trained mainly on English data, it can communicate in 63 languages (37 in voice mode) you can choose from your Settings.
 The default language is selected according to your browser.

 File uploads and multimodal input